spectrum-health-systems/tingen-web-service/README.md

 	</table>
 </div>

+Avatar communicates with Tingen_development via ScriptLink, and Tingen_development hands the work off to Outpost31.

-## Tingen releases
+# Tingen releases

-When Tingen is released, both Tingen_development and Outpost31 are compiled into:
+When a new Tingen release is ready, Tingen_development and Outpost31 are compiled into:

 <div align="center">
 		<table>